 Acute sleeplessness is something that affects nearly 20% of adults at least once a year, while over 90% of adults will be affected by it at least on one occasion during their lifetime.
 It appears when we have to deal with a significant amount of stress and anxiety or when we’re experiencing depression.
 Since moving is considered one of the most significant stressors out there, it may cause sleep disruption.
 Whatever our reasons to move are, even if we were the ones that decided when and where to move, it may trigger some form of the disorder.
 But luckily, there are ways to overcome it.

 What is an adjustment disorder?
 You’ve gone the distance and managed to have a stress-free move.
 Your organizational skills have been put to the test, yet you’ve organized your move and taken care of every detail, from investing in cross-country moving services to unpacking in an instant.
 However, now you are in your new bed, tossing and turning, to no avail.
 Sleep avoids you no matter how tired you are.
 What is happening?
 And how do you know you have insomnia?
-Being deprived of regular sleeping means that the relocation stress has gotten to us.
+Being deprived of a regular sleeping schedule means that the relocation stress has gotten to us.
 Adjustment or acute insomnia’s definition is that it’s difficult to maintain or even initiate sleep, and it may last from a few days to several weeks.
 If it goes on for months, it’s considered chronic.

 Insomnia is considered a common sleeping disorder, and it can affect anyone, but it typically occurs more in women and older adults.
 Acute sleeplessness is a short-term disorder that will lead to sleepiness during the day.
 Other symptoms include not feeling rested after waking up, difficulty falling asleep, and waking up too early.
 For those experiencing it after a relocation, it will be hard to focus on the benefits of moving.